Queretaro Mexico Travel Guide

 Traditional craft items, including saddles, belts, and other leather products.
 Explore workshops in the vicinity for handmade quality.

-Bargaining may occur in traditional markets, however usually not in formal stores.
+Bargaining may occur in traditional markets, but generally not in formal stores.
 Carry small denominations of pesos for market purchases.
 Always check authenticity for valuable items like opals by procuring from reputable jewelers.